CaoKha/django-tp/README.md

 - Go to the link for `pyenv` installation information [here](https://github.com/pyenv/pyenv#unixmacos)
 - After finish installing `pyenv`, install python version 3.11.5 (recommended) or later

-Note: Using pyenv allows us to work with different versions of python by switching between version locally without installing many python versions globally on our computer.
+Note: Using pyenv allows us to work with different versions of python by switching between versions locally without the need to install many python versions globally on our computer.
 ```bash
 pyenv install 3.11.5
 ```